casper-network/docs-archive/theory/abstract-consensus.rst

 -  edges = all pairs :math:`m_1 \rightarrow m_2` such that :math:`m_2 \in m_1.justifications`.

 Why we claim this graph is acyclic ?
 Well, because a cycle in this graph would mean that either time-traveling is possible or a validator managed to guess an id of some message before that message was actually created.
-Time-travelling we preclude on the basis of physics, while guessing of future message id must be made close-to-impossible via smart implementation of message identifiers (using message hash should be good enough).
+Time-traveling we preclude on the basis of physics, while guessing of future message id must be made close-to-impossible via smart implementation of message identifiers (using message hash should be good enough).

-We require that every validator maintains a representation of :math:`jDag(M)` reflecting the most up to date knowledge on the on going consensus establishing process.
+We require that every validator maintains a representation of :math:`jDag(M)` reflecting the most up to date knowledge on the ongoing consensus establishing process.
 Observe that :math:`jDag(M)` may be equivalently seen as a POSET because of the well-known equivalence between transitively closed DAGs and POSETs.
-In the remainder of this chapter we blur the difference :math:`jDag(M)` seen as a DAG and is transitive closure seen as a POSET.
+In the remainder of this chapter we blur the difference between :math:`jDag(M)` seen as a DAG and its transitive closure seen as a POSET.
 We will use the relation symbols :math:`<` and :math:`\leqslant` for the implied partial order of :math:`jDag(M)`.

 When :math:`m \in M`, we define :math:`jPastCone(m)` as :math:`\{x \in M: x \leqslant m \}`.
 Of course this is also